-Normal relieving medication failing to work The child becoming too breathless to talk Rapid breathing (eg > 30 breaths per minute)
+- Normal relieving medication failing to work - The child becoming too breathless to talk - Rapid breathing (eg > 30 breaths per minute)

-or ta ntinue giving inhaler or give 6-1 take to hospital/parent/GP as a l e agreed emergency action for t ppropriate give C. DIABETES IN SCHOOL
+Continue giving inhaler or give 6-10 puffs of reliever through a spacer whilst calling an ambulance or take to hospital/parent/GP as appropriate given the seriousness of the situation or as has been the agreed emergency action for that child.

+C. DIABETES IN SCHOOL